sindresorhus/p-queue/readme.md

 #### .onSizeLessThan(limit)

-Returns a promise that settles when the queue size is less than the given limit; `queue.size < limit`.
+Returns a promise that settles when the queue size is less than the given limit: `queue.size < limit`.

 If you want to avoid having the queue grow beyond a certain size you can `await queue.onSizeLessThan()` before adding a new item.

-Note that this only limits the number of items waiting to start; there could still be up to `concurrency` jobs already running that this call does not include in its calculation.
+Note that this only limits the number of items waiting to start.
+There could still be up to `concurrency` jobs already running that this call does not include in its calculation.

 #### .clear()